stakewise/dvt-relayer/README.md

 * on DVT sidecars
 * for Relayer testing

-The easiest way to generate DV keys for testing is [Obol launchpad](https://holesky.launchpad.obol.org/).
+The easiest way to generate DV keys for testing is [Obol launchpad](https://hoodi.launchpad.obol.org/).
-Works for Holesky, Mainnet and Gnosis.
+Works for Hoodi, Mainnet and Gnosis.
 Select "Create a distributed validator alone".
 Follow instructions.
 Use vault address as withdrawal address.

 In production environment: